Watch the video

 News commentary.
 Takes on trending topics.
 Reactions to current events.
 Content tied to specific dates or moments.

 This content can get attention quickly — people are already searching for these topics.
-But once the moment passes, nobody looks for it again.
-The search volume drops to zero.
+But once the moment passes, search volume drops sharply.
+The content stops working within days or weeks.

 Medium shelf life: months to a year